TeamREPENTOGON/REPENTOGON/documentation/docs/index.md

   * This deprecates [Mod Error Container](https://steamcommunity.com/sharedfiles/filedetails/?id=2917616737).

 ## Error Display

-  * The first mod to cause a Lua error will trigger a message at the top of the screen stating the mod is causing errors.
+The first mod to cause a Lua error will trigger a message at the top of the screen stating the mod is causing errors.
 This is in the hopes that unrelated mods stop being blamed for errors.

   * This can be clicked by the user to open a read-only (unless the console has already been opened by the player) version of the debug console to help show players what exactly is wrong.

+## Console Error Flattening
+ Multiple sequential instances of the same error will be flattened in the console (not the logs).
+Duplicate entries will be denoted with an (x2) (x3) etc next to the error.